TileDB-Inc/TileDB-CF-Py/documentation/index.md

 TileDB-CF is a python package intended to aid in modeling and analyzing complex multi-dimensional data in TileDB.
 It currently contains the following components:

-* **Core**: High-level API for common TileDB group and metadata actions.

-* **Creator**: Support for generating a group following the TileDB-CF dataspace specification.
+* **Core**: High-level API for common TileDB group and metadata actions, and a creator class for generating TileDB groups following the TileDB-CF Dataspace specification.

 * **NetCDF Engine**: Support for creating a TileDB group or array from NetCDF data and copying the data into the new group or array.

 * **Xarray Engine**:

   - Backend engine that can be used with `xarray.open_dataset`.
-  - Support for create a TileDB from an xarray dataset and copying the data into the new group.
+  - Support for creating a TileDB from an xarray dataset and copying the data into the new group.

 ## Installation